 Making your app users complete an action that adds to your end goal is becoming increasingly difficult.
 The reason being, if they don’t associate with it, they would rather switch apps than do what you expect of them.
-In this post, we’re going to share how you should analyse the entire user journey to improve the experience you offer and get more conversions.
+In this post, we’re going to share how you should analyze the entire user journey to improve the user experience and get more conversions.

 “How do you get your users to do what you want them to on your app?”

 This is one question that has been haunting app marketers forever, and we totally relate.
 You ask users to sign up after a download and they leave the app.
 You recommend a purchase to them and they abandon the app to look for an alternative.
 Basically, if there’s anything you want them to do – it’s rarely going to happen.